-This feature is usually handled automatically, it is not usually necessary to edit the
+This feature is usually handled automatically, it is not usually necessary to edit the value of this Bit.

 Please Note

 If a decoder is returned to default settings, i.e. address 03, etc., if Bit5 is turned 'on' to make the decoder operate in 'Long Address' mode, the decoder will respond to address 100.
 Turning Bit5 to the 'off' state will return 8 9 the decoder to 'Short Address' mode, i.e. address 03.